Itaparica (footballer)

 Manoel dos Santos Filho (伊達; born 8 July 1980), commonly known as Itaparica, is a former professional footballer who played as an attacking midfielder.
 Born in Brazil, he represented Hong Kong internationally.

 Club career

 South China

 Itaparica played in Campeonato Brasileiro Série A for several clubs, including Cruzeiro, Avai and Portuguesa.
 He joined South China and made his debut for the team on the away league game against Lanwa Redbull on 15 September 2007, where the team won by 3–1.
 He scored his first goal for the team in the league match against Workable on 26 September 2007, where the team won by 6–1.

 Pegasus

-Since the 2009–10 season, Itaparica has been top scorer in Hong Kong three consecutive seasons.
-It was an outstanding achievement considering he played most of the time as an attacking midfielder for TSW Pegasus.
-He is able to score in all competitions he played with an amazing scoring percentage nearly 60%.
-With such superb and consistence performance he was named 'Hong Kong Best Eleven' in last 3 seasons.
-This article was not written by his agent.
+After the 2009–10 season, Itaparica was a top scorer in Hong Kong for three consecutive seasons.
+It was a notable achievement considering he played most of the time as an attacking midfielder for TSW Pegasus.
+He was able to score in all the competitions he played in with an scoring percentage of nearly 60%.
+Due to his performance he was named 'Hong Kong Best Eleven' in last 3 seasons.